Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

-(This photo and essay are from Amy Beth Gardner – who originally posted this on her Facebook page.
-My friend Celeste Kenney shared it with me – and I loved it – so wanted to pass it forward.)
+(Note: This photo and essay are from Amy Beth Gardner – who originally posted this on her Facebook page.)

-I gave her a tube of toothpaste and asked her to squirt it out onto a plate.
+I gave my daughter a tube of toothpaste and asked her to squirt it out onto a plate.

 When she finished, I calmly asked her to put all the toothpaste back in the tube.